Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 --- Page 34 (OCR) ---

-Health Benefit Plan, the ACS, the provider manual(s), and the Regulatory Requirements applicable to EY Medicaid Program(s).
+Health Benefit Plan, the ACS, the provider manual(s), and the Regulatory Requirements applicable to EE Medicaid Program(s).
 ## 3.2
 This provision intentionally left blank.
 ## 3.3
 Audit for Compliance with CMS Guidelines.
-Notwithstanding any other terms and conditions of the Agreement, this Attachment, or the ACS, rarer has the same rights as CMS, to review and/or Audit and, to the extent necessary recover payments on any claim for Medicaid Covered Services rendered pursuant to this Attachment and the Agreement to ensure compliance with CMS Regulatory Requirements.
+Notwithstanding any other terms and conditions of the Agreement, this Attachment, or the ACS, J) bas the same rights as CMs, to review and/or Audit and, to the extent necessary recover payments on any claim for Medicaid Covered Services rendered pursuant to this Attachment and the Agreement to ensure compliance with CMS Regulatory Requirements.
 ## 3.4